mudpuppy

 print(f"session {event.id} disconnected")

-but will only be invoked when the event
+The same as on_disconnected() but will only be invoked when the event

-occurs for a session with mudpuppy_core.SessionInfo.mud_name
+occurs for a session with mudpuppy_core.SessionInfo.mud_name equal to one

-of the specified mud_name
+of the specified mud_name's.

-session ID and GMCP data as its arguments.
+An async function that receives an int session ID and GMCP data as its arguments.

 Example: